Julioalbornozv/Langton-Anthill/README.md

 # Customization
 By default the program simulates the RL ruleset (Simple Langton ant), modifying the simulation is accomplished by changing any of the following configuration files.

+Examples of usage can be found in the example folder, where for each example it includes a photo of the simulation after a number of iterations + the settings for each file.

 ## config.ini
 Initialization settings of the program, seprated in three sections:
 ### Display Section